atmire/CSL63/README.md

 ![Image not loading](/CSL_Styles_Management.png?raw=true)

-Only admins can create global citation styles, regular users won't see this checkbox.
+Only admins can create global citation styles.
+The "Global" checkbox is not visible to regular users.

 Styles can be downloaded from https://github.com/citation-style-language/styles